dustinandband/misc_scripts/UploadSourceDemos/README.md

 # SourceTVDemoUploader

-###Update: Dec 4, 2020
+### Update: Dec 4, 2020

 Added some printed text to help debug why files aren't available for download at the survival archive website.

 1)

-Change
+Within the restart.sh script (previously auto-restart.sh), change this:
 ```sh
 ./SourceTVDemoUploader.py ${demofiles_path[$j]} $b2_authorize_account_id $b2_authorize_accountkey
 ```

-to
+to this:

 ```sh
 ./SourceTVDemoUploader.py ${demofiles_path[$j]} $b2_authorize_account_id $b2_authorize_accountkey > SourceTVUploadLog.log
 ```

 2)
-Download new SourceTVDemoUploader.py file which just prints out the json response to the log file.
+Download new SourceTVDemoUploader.py file (or just delete previous one and have restart.sh script download it again), which just prints out the json response of each sourceTV demo upload to a log file named SourceTVUploadLog.log.

 -------------------------------------------